Pilot-reference-free continuous-variable quantum key distribution with efficient decoy-state analysis: Performances and comparison

-Fig.~\ref{Fig::Misalignment} illustrates the key rate against the mode reference misalignment, where the two optical modes generating the time-bin qubit differ by $\delta$ in the reference phases intrinsically.
+Fig.~\ref{Fig:Results}(b) illustrates the key rate against the mode reference misalignment, where the two optical modes generating the time-bin qubit differ by $\delta$ in the reference phases intrinsically.
 The misalignment in relative phases does not affect the $Z$ basis as we encode the key bits into the relative intensities, and it only affects the $X$ basis where the phase error is defined as the flips in relative phases.
 Our protocol thus has robustness against misalignment.

-Fig.~\ref{Fig::4decoy} illustrates the key rates of the decoy-state protocol in Sec.~\ref{Subsec::decoy}.
+Fig.~\ref{Fig:Results}(c) illustrates the key rates of the decoy-state protocol in Sec.~\ref{Subsec::decoy}.
 We set one decoy level at vacuum, and heuristically optimize the two decoy intensities $\nu_1$ and $\nu_2$ and the signal intensity $\mu$.
-The decoy estimations are done by linear programming with a cutoff photon number 10~\cite{Ma2012Statistical,Xu2014protocol}.
-A detailed treatment of the decoy estimation of the two-photon protocol is placed in Appendix~\ref{App::paraest}.
+The decoy estimations are done by linear programming with a cutoff photon number 20~\cite{Ma2012Statistical,Xu2014protocol}.
+A detailed treatment of the decoy estimation of the two-photon protocol is placed in Appendix~\ref{app:decoy}.
 We see for both the noiseless setup, with no excess noise and misalignment, and the practical setup, with $10^{-3}$ excess noise and $5^{\circ}$ misalignment, the 4-level decoy estimation is almost exact.
-This clearly surpassed the practical performance of the protocol in Ref.~\cite{Primaatmaja2022Discrete}, since our protocol uses simpler estimation of the phase error by identifying the principal components in key generation.
+Especially on the two-photon components, the decoy estimation has only a 1\% discrepancy for yield and no discrepancy for phase error rate.
+This clearly surpassed the decoy performance of the protocol in Ref.~\cite{Primaatmaja2022Discrete}, since our protocol uses simpler estimation of the phase error by identifying the principal components in key generation.
 The optimized parameters of the practical setup are listed in Table~\ref{Tab::Para}.

+Table~\ref{Tab::CompareProtocols} below demonstrates the performance comparison of our protocol with other discrete-modulated CV protocols.
+Compared with the protocol in Ref.~\cite{Primaatmaja2022Discrete} with similar $Z$-basis operations, our protocol generates higher key rate and reaches longer distance with 4-intensity-level decoy estimation.
+This manifests the effectiveness of our parameter estimation process since our extended decoy method imposes more accurate restriction to Eve's attack identified by the phase-error rate.
+Compared with the binary-modulated single-mode CV protocol in Ref.~\cite{Matsuura2021Finite}, under $10^{-3}$ excess noise, our protocol generates about a quarter of their key rate yet reaches longer distance without pilot-reference transmission.
+This could be attributed to the noise-robustness of the two-mode encoding.